andrewjywang/SEENet/README.md

 * CUDA 9.0

 ## Dataset & Pretrained Models
-Make a directory `./data` for saving models and a directory `./pretrained` for saving logs.
+Make a directory `./data` for saving models and a directory `./pretrained` for pretrained models.
 * The pretrained SEENet Model can be downloaded from https://www.dropbox.com/sh/m4jrus3x7cjyh9t/AADxVp06scNlQDWLsVTHXHD1a?dl=0
 * The preprocessed KTH dataset can be downloaded from https://www.dropbox.com/sh/5wv2m9ov0usnikj/AAC6Fo3HMPIlXLho6pZKmNtUa?dl=0